Mule runtime engine implements a reactive execution engine, tuned for non-blocking and asynchronous execution.

 For connectors created with the Mule SDK, the SDK determines the most appropriate processing type based on how the connector is implemented.
 For details on that mechanism, refer to the Mule SDK documentation.

-Based on the processing type of a component, the runtime executes that component on a thread pool that is specifically tuned for that kind of work.
-These thread pools are managed by the runtime and shared across all apps in the same runtime.
-When started, the runtime introspects the available resources (such as memory and CPU cores) in the system to tune thread pools automatically for the environment where it is running.
+Based on the processing type of a component, Mule executes that component on a thread pool that is specifically tuned for that kind of work.
+These thread pools are managed by Mule and shared across all apps in the same Mule instance.
+When started, Mule introspects the available resources (such as memory and CPU cores) in the system to tune thread pools automatically for the environment where it is running.
 The default configuration was established through performance testing, which found optimal values for most scenarios.

-The different thread pools allow the runtime to be efficient, requiring significantly fewer threads (and their inherent memory footprint) to handle a given work load when compared to Mule 3.
+The different thread pools allow Mule to manage resources more efficiently, requiring significantly fewer threads (and their inherent memory footprint) to handle a given workload.

 CPU Light is for a relatively small thread pool (2 threads per available core by default).

-CPU Light thread pool.
-This can be quickly checked by taking a
+misusing the CPU Light thread pool.
+This issue can be quickly checked by taking a

 thread dump of the runtime and looking for